 A second experiment measured the scattering of neutrinos on electrons, in a tank containing 50,000 tons of water.
 Unlike the Cl experiment, the electron scattering experiment records the direction of the neutrinos, confirming that they do indeed come from the Sun.
-As is the case in the Cl experiment, the observed rate of neutrino events is substantially lower than theoretical predictions.
+As in the case in the Cl experiment, the observed rate of neutrino events was substantially lower than theoretical predictions.

 The Cl and electron scattering experiments are sensitive only to a small fraction of high-energy neutrinos, out of the total neutrino production of the Sun.
-Two independent experiments, sensitive to most of the neutrinos produced in the Sun, which use a reaction between the neutrino and Ga have yielded results closer to the model prediction, thus supporting the assumption that most of the Sun's energy output derives from nuclear reactions.
+Two independent experiments, sensitive to most of the neutrinos produced in the Sun, which use a reaction between the neutrino and 71Ga yielded results closer to the model prediction, thus supporting the assumption that most of the Sun's energy output derives from nuclear reactions.

-More recently an experiment utilizing heavy water has shown that the origin of the original neutrino discrepancy arose from the fact that the earlier experiments were sensitive only, or predominantly, to the electron neutrinos.
-In contrast, the heavy-water experiment is also sensitive to the so-called muon and tau neutrinos.
+Around the turn of the century an experiment utilizing heavy water demonstrated that the origin of the original neutrino discrepancy arose from the fact that the earlier experiments were sensitive only, or predominantly, to the electron neutrinos.
+In contrast, the heavy-water experiment was also sensitive to the so-called muon and tau neutrinos.
 The results show that the combined flux of neutrinos is essentially consistent with solar models; however, a substantial fraction of the electron neutrinos generated in the solar core are converted to other types of neutrinos before reaching the detectors.
+Further experiments have provided more detailed information about these processes, and about the nuclear reactions in the solar core.

 Observations of solar neutrinos and their interpretation are discussed in more detail in Chapter 11, section 11.5.3.
-An exhaustive treatment of early neutrino observations and the perceived solar neutrino problem was given by Bahcall (1989).
+An exhaustive treatment of early neutrino observations and the perceived solar neutrino problem was given by Bahcall (1989), and a more recent review was provided by Haxton et al. (2013).

 Given the difficulty in detecting the neutrinos from the Sun, it is obvious that we cannot hope to detect neutrinos from other ordinary stars.
 On the other hand, a very intense flux of neutrinos is produced in supernova explosions.
 Such events are rare.
 However, about 20 neutrinos were recorded from the supernova (referred to as SN1987A) which was observed in the Large Magellanic Cloud in February 1987.
-This provides an extremely important test of the complex and uncertain computations of the last phases of stellar evolution.
+This provides an extremely important associated with any given star, or other object.

+test of the complex and uncertain computations of the last phases of stellar evolution.
 It is remarkable that there is in fact good agreement between the observed number and energy of the neutrinos and the predictions of the models.